 In Louisiana, a serial rapist-carjacker targeted mothers distracted while placing children in car safety seats.
 The abductions occurred outside church day-care centers, a church school, and a pediatrician's office.

 If you have a baby with you while loading groceries into your car, position yourself so the open car door and cart surround (protect) you.
 Keep the baby in the cart until you finish loading the groceries.
 If loading into the trunk, have a convex mirror (available at auto parts stores) affixed inside your trunk lid so you can watch behind you.

 To load your baby into your car (after loading the groceries, the baby goes in last), get into the rear seat with your baby, lock the doors, and buckle your baby into the safety-seat.
-Now look around, have pepper spray in hand, get out of the rear seat and into the driver's seat, again lock the doors, and immediately drive away.
-Always use this routine and it'll become second nature.
+Now look around, have pepper spray in hand, exit the car and re-enter into the driver's seat, again lock the doors, and immediately drive away.
+Always use this routine and it'll become a habit.

 But for better parking lot safety, have a male store employee escort you and stay until you drive away.